Emergency Plan for Life Safety

 Step Four: Inspect the resources available

-Listed below are basic parts to any emergency response plan, so inspect them consistently:
+Listed below are basic parts of any emergency response plan, so inspect them consistently:

 Fire extinguishers and alarms

-In case of a fire emergency, the National Fire Protection Association recommends topping off reusable fire extinguishers every ten (10) years and replacing disposable ones every twelve (12) years.
-Occasionally remind your employees where the fire extinguishers are situated in the workplace so they will know where to get them in case of a fire outbreak.
+In a fire emergency, the National Fire Protection Association recommends topping off reusable fire extinguishers every ten (10) years and replacing disposable ones every twelve (12) years.
+Occasionally, remind your employees where the fire extinguishers are in the workplace so they will know where to get them in case of a fire outbreak.

-Fundamentally, fire alarms should likewise be regularly maintained and tested for optimal functionality.
-There should also be fire drills conducted from time to time, so the whole group can get used to and be familiar with the whole evacuation process.
+Fire alarms should likewise be regularly maintained and tested for optimal functionality.
+Fire drills should be periodically conducted to familiarize the whole group with evacuation.

 Alarm Systems

-Inspect fire alarm systems every year at any rate.
+Fire alarm systems should be inspected annually.
 OSHA suggests testing non-supervised employee alarm systems once every two (2) months.
-This inspection covers a large group of subtleties, contingent upon the kind of alarm system, similar to a review of the control panel(s), test of all related gadgets like smoke alarms and heat detectors, warning systems operations, and batteries and power.
+This inspection covers many subtleties, contingent upon the kind of alarm system.
+It is similar to reviewing the control panel(s), testing all related gadgets like smoke alarms and heat detectors, operating warning systems, and testing batteries and power.

 First aid kit

-It's been required by OSHA that "employers provide medical and first aid supplies commensurate with the hazards of the workplace."
+OSHA has required that "employers provide medical and first aid supplies commensurate with workplace hazards."
 Since numerous things in a first aid kit have expiration dates—typically ranging only three (3) to five (5) years after manufacture—and can become harmed by frequent use, moisture, and exposure to the air, it is vital to routinely check your first aid kit and supplant any supplies on a case by case basis.

-As a proactive approach, restock things after use and review medical aid supplies at regular intervals (or every three months).
-You should also provide the necessary first aid training, so your team is ready to use these supplies and help other members or even you in emergencies.
+As a proactive approach, restock after use and review medical aid supplies regularly (or every three months).
+You should also provide the necessary first aid training so your team can use these supplies and help other members or you in emergencies.

 Step Five: Determine your response plan steps

-After which, you can now decide what steps to follow in an emergency.
-Modify every emergency response, so the procedures are explicit and clear.
+After this, you can decide what steps to follow in an emergency.
+Modify every emergency response so the procedures are explicit and clear.

 For instance, this is the way you could approach making arrangements for an evacuation response: